 Honesty and transparency are the basic principles that have governed our movement from its beginnings to the consolidation of the Foundation.
 At present, our internal management guarantees good practices and promotes efficiency and efficacy in achieving our missionary goals.

-The fundamental objective of the Foundation is the training and education in human, ethical and universal values, as well as the promotion and dissemination of these values among the general public, and especially among children, youth and vulnerable groups.
+The fundamental objective of the Foundation is the training and education of human, ethical and universal values, as well as the promotion and dissemination of these values among the general public especially among children, youths and vulnerable groups.
 We pursue the teaching and reflection of those positive values that affect people in their everyday lives, primarily through the millenary yogic culture, both within Spain and in other impoverished and developing countries, and through development cooperation.